remcohaszing/unist-util-mdx-define/README.md

 information.
 This doesn’t need access to the content.

 `unist-util-mdx-define` can define variables in any of these AST types.
-For mdast and hast, it appends the variable declarations to the root.
-This way they’ll end up right before the `_createMdxContent` function declaration in the resulting output.
+For mdast and hast, it prepends the variable declarations to the root.
+This way they’ll end up at the start of the module, and their value can be used by **user defined** expressions.
+This does mean the **generated** expressions are not able to use other variables.
 For ESTree, `unist-util-mdx-define` attempts to do the same.

 ## API